aptos-labs/aptos-indexer-processors/typescript/README.md

 # Navigate to the typescript folder
 $ cd aptos-indexer-processors/typescript

-# Prepare the `config.yaml` file
+# Prepare the `config.yaml` file.
+Make sure to update the `config.yaml` file with the correct indexer setting and database credentials.
 $ cp config.yaml.example config.yaml
-Make sure to update the `config.yaml` file with the correct indexer setting and database credentials.
 ```

-In this example, we are creating an event parser.
+In this example, we are creating a transaction write set change parser.

 3. Create a processer.
    - First you need to create an indexer processor that reads the stream of data.